ForomePlatform/anfisa/doc/dev/rest/s_view_rec.rst

         operative information what :term:`filters<filter>` and
         :term:`decision trees<decision tree>` are positive on the variant in view

-    - Row "Transcripts" contain transcript short descriptions, and the variants selected by current filter are marked by ``hit`` CSS class.
+    - Row "Transcripts" contain :term:`transcript` short descriptions, and the variants selected by current filter are marked by ``hit`` CSS class.

 - Row "Has_Variant" reports list of samples containing current variant.
 If some samples are active in context of current filter or decision tree condition, presence of these samples is highlighted and grouped on top of report list.